kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-## What an Infrastructure Integration Actually Needs
+## What an Infrastructure Integration Actually Needs { #infrastructure-integration-needs }

 It is useful to separate the essential framework responsibilities from the native library responsibilities.